 The Commonwealth will determine (acting reasonably) whether any proposed alternative to the Social Licence Commitment is acceptable to the Commonwealth, having regard to the original Social Licence Commitment.

-The Commonwealth must act reasonably in determining whether to approve or reject a Draft SLC Cure Plan submitted under clause 15.5(a) and must use reasonable endeavours to either approve or reject a Draft SLC Cure Plan by notice in writing to the Operator within 60 Business Days after that Draft SLC Cure Plan (which complies with this Agreement) is submitted to the Commonwealth.
+The Commonwealth must act reasonably in determining whether to approve or reject a Draft SLC Cure Plan submitted under clause 14.5(a) and must use reasonable endeavours to either approve or reject a Draft SLC Cure Plan by notice in writing to the Operator within 60 Business Days after that Draft SLC Cure Plan (which complies with this Agreement) is submitted to the Commonwealth.
+Without limitation, it will be unreasonable for the Commonwealth to reject the Draft SLC Cure Plan where it:

+is prepared in accordance with the requirements of this Agreement;

+identifies reasonable steps which if implemented by the Operator will remedy the Operator's failure to comply with its Social Licence Commitments;

+identifies a date for the satisfaction of the relevant Social Licence Commitments which is as soon as reasonably practicable (including a reasonable period for contingency) after the Operator submits the Draft SLC Cure Plan to the Commonwealth; and

+demonstrates that the Operator will be able to satisfy the relevant Social Licence Commitments on or before the proposed revised dates or includes an alternative proposal which includes payment of a reasonable amount in lieu of complying with the relevant Social Licence Commitment or which is of equivalent or greater merit than that Social Licence Commitment.

 If the Commonwealth rejects a Draft SLC Cure Plan:

 the Commonwealth must provide the Operator with reasonable details of its reasons at the time the Draft SLC Cure Plan is rejected and may suggest amendments to the Draft SLC Cure Plan, which may include an assessment of the merit of any alternative proposal made by the Operator; and